pofallon/node-bluesky/README.md

 ### table.fields(fieldArray)

-Defines a subset of fields to be returned, specified in fieldArray.
+Defines a subset of fields to be returned from a query, specified in fieldArray.
 Can be useful for performance and bandwidth purposes.

 ### table.filter(criteria)

-Applies a filter to the rows that will be returned.
+Applies a filter to the rows that will be returned from a query.

 ### table.all(callback)